I am available for presentations on topics related to:

 For more information and to register, see Transdisciplinary Workshops.

-On October 2 & 23 I will again present my two-day workshop, Transgender Teens and Adults: Evaluation, Transition and Family Therapy, for the UConn School of Social Work STEP continuing education program at the new downtown Hartford campus.
+On October 2 & 23, 2017 I presented my two-day workshop, Transgender Teens and Adults: Evaluation, Transition and Family Therapy, for the UConn School of Social Work STEP continuing education program at the new downtown Hartford campus.

 Day 1 will focus